cenpa/freqfit/README.md

 ---

+### TODO
+- Guess class is finished?
+- seeding of toys for parallelization

 ### config format

 Config files are `.yaml` files that contain several different dictionaries, described below.
 There are 5 primary dictionaries at the top level: `datasets`, `combined_datasets`, `parameters`, `constraints`, and `options`.